bam4564/coingecko_py/README.md

 generate the client code matches the latest version of the spec available on the coingecko website.
 This badge is updated once a day as a part of the CICD pipeline.

+This client supports authentication via an api key for users with a paid api plan.

 Additionally, the base api client has been extended to provide additional functionality like

 - Abstracting away complexities associated with server side rate limiting when sending many api requests.
 - Page range queries (bounded and unbounded).

+This client supports python versions >= `3.6.2`.

 ## Outline